How to Obtain a Startup Visa for Japan

 While starting a business in Japan is comparatively relatively easy, the process still presents big challenges for foreigners who wish to move to Japan to start a new business here.
 For example, the fundamental requirements to start a business here are as follows:

 Entrepreneurship isn’t generally associated with Japan’s more hierarchical work culture.
-However, Japan was named one of the foreign entrepreneurs’ top destinations.
+However, Japan was named one of the top destinations for foreign entrepreneurs.

 Moreover, There is a lot of focus on improving the ecosystem, which is reflected by the fact that Japan has over 10,000 startups and counting.